Chunjee/string-similarity.ahk/README.md

 2. targetStrings (Array): Each string in this array will be matched against the main string.

 ##### Returns
 (Object): An object with a `ratings` property, which gives a similarity rating for each target string, and a `bestMatch` property, which specifies which target string was most similar to the main string.
+The array of `ratings` are sorted from higest rating to lowest.

 ##### Example
 ```autohotkey